 The Conflict(s) in the Yemen(s)

-Understanding the Civil Wars found within Civil Wars
+On the Civil Wars within Civil Wars

 The current Yemeni Civil War, ongoing since 2015, is but the latest devastating period of violence for the most underdeveloped and poor country in the Middle East.
 Popular analyses of the conflict have framed it both in a national context, with various local entities competing for power, and in an international context, as a proxy war principally between Saudi Arabia and Iran.
 The latter framing has naturally placed Yemen as but one theater in the larger proxy war between not just Saudi Arabia and Iran as countries, but as a larger contest for power and influence between Sunni and Shi‘a entities throughout the Middle East.

 Although these analyses are not inaccurate, they lack a longer view of Yemen’s particular history, especially what that history has meant to the broader problems of Yemeni state formation and consolidation.
 Considering the current conflict based only on factors from the last few years is limiting and, consequently, leads to misinformed conclusions about both local and international actors involved in it.
 What we reflexively and easily imagine as the singular, united nation of “Yemen” has only been the iterative status quo since 1990, even then with pervasive civil strife before the latest state collapse since 2015.
 Unfortunately, division and conflict, rather than unity and peace, have defined the domain’s history.